Good Employer

 Mobile working at Linde MH is organized differently depending on country-specific requirements and regulations.
 Fenwick-Linde in France, for example, has a collective agreement on teleworking and a flexitime scheme with the option of taking half a day off per month.
 In addition, employees can access psychological support from an independent expert.
 People with disabilities get an extra day off and parents are entitled to leave when their children are ill.
 There are similar agreements in place in the UK, and these are set to be expanded in the future.
 Parents of children up to the age of eight and carers can apply for leave days under a collective agreement.
 During the summer vacation, the company offers funded childcare.

-In Germany, all employees at the headquarters and the production site in Aschaffenburg-Nilkheim have the option of registering their children aged between 3 and 12 with the “Sommerkinder” (Summer Children) program during the Bavarian summer vacation.
-A varied program of activities, including excursions, is offered for the children throughout the vacation period from 7:30 a.m. to 5:00 p.m., and all activities include an educational element.
+In Germany, all employees at the headquarters and the production site in Aschaffenburg-Nilkheim have the option of registering their children aged between three and twelve with the “Sommerkinder” (Summer Children) program during the Bavarian summer vacation.
+A varied program of activities, including field trips, is offered for the children throughout the vacation period from 7:30 a.m. to 5:00 p.m. and is supervised by educational professionals.
 The flexible booking options during the vacation make parents’ lives a lot easier and help them to balance their work and family life.
 The costs are borne by the former recreation allowance, so only the children’s meals need to be paid for by the parents themselves.

 To support a healthy work-life balance, Linde MH Germany is committed to the following principles, among others:

-In addition, a co-creation office space planning concept with desk sharing was introduced at the central site in Aschaffenburg in the year under review.
-The aim of this concept is to create a modern working environment that meets the operational requirements for the space.
+In addition, a co-creation office space planning concept with desk sharing was introduced at the Aschaffenburg headquarters in 2023.
+The aim is to create a modern working environment that responds to a range of business needs.
 These range from focused content development tasks to interdisciplinary idea-sharing sessions driven by inspiration and creativity.
 The aim is also for the office to become even more of a place where employees can socialize and learn from each other.

 Compensation and Additional Benefits